-To view event subscriptions, use the WECUTIL command utility and type:
+To view event subscriptions, use the WECUTIL command utility with the gs option.
+Type:

-wecutil gs<subscriptionname>
+wecutil gs <subscriptionname>

 Increase the Event Batch Size

 The batch size can be increased to reduce the frequency that source computers send their data.
 Use the command syntax in the shown example to configure batch size.